As of July 26, 2023

-Unit 1 Digital Information: Explore how computers store complex information like numbers, text, images and sound and debate the impacts of digitizing information.
+Unit 1 Digital Information: Explore how computers store complex information like numbers, text, images, and sound and debate the impact of digitizing information.

-Unit 2 The Internet: Learn about how the Internet works and discuss its impacts on politics, culture, and the economy.
+Unit 2 The Internet: Learn about how the Internet works and discuss its impact on politics, culture, and the economy.

 Unit 4 Variables, Conditionals, and Functions: Expand the types of apps you can create by adding the ability to store information, make decisions, and better organize code.
 Build apps that use large amounts of information and pull in data from the web to create a wider variety of apps.